 - To Become a Top Investor, Read the Top Real Estate Books

-To be a successful commercial real estate investor, you should know the ins-and-outs of the industry and stay on top of trends.
+To be a successful commercial real estate investor in Houston, you should know the ins-and-outs of the industry and stay on top of trends.
 In some cases, furthering your investor expertise is as simple as reading a book.
 So if you are a commercial real estate investor or a prospective investor who wants to hone their knowledge, we recommend these 24 top real estate books.

 Looking for tips for boosting your commercial real estate investment game?
 Poorvu’s got them.
 Pulling from 40 years of experience in commercial real estate and 30 years as a Harvard Business School professor, Poorvu dishes out the inside scoop on developing, owning, and managing commercial properties.
 The Real Estate Game introduces a number of techniques and tools to teach you how to get into ‘the game’.
 Throughout the book, Poorvu uses case studies to show you how to evaluate, develop, and operate all types of real estate investments.
 In addition, he presents multiple viewpoints to address to everyone in the commercial real estate process.

 2. Negotiating Commercial Real Estate Leasing, by Martin I. Zankel

 Unlike other books on leasing, this one does way more than offer advice on drafting leases and give a few samples.
 Zankel’s book goes deeper and outlines specific issues that lay beneath various lease components and clauses from both sides of the transaction, both tenants and landlords.
 For investors who are learning commercial real estate, this book illuminates issues such as the difference between standard landlord and tenant leases, specific negotiating strategies for different commercial real estate sectors, the critical issues addressed by each lease clause, and other valuable issues.